Droidian-oneplus3/device-page/docs/README.md

 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
 - When powered off, plugging in a charger will power on the device.
 If you experience a flashing screen, reboot to solve the issue.
 If the phone is powered on manually or rebooted, there won't be any screen flashing.
 - Camera doesn't work in Droidian or Waydroid.
+- GPU only seems to be working partially in Droidian, but in Waydroid it works perfectly.

 ## Final notes
 - I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.